inrupt/etl-tutorial/README.md

 ## Potential Future Work

-- Should probably only delete Containers for data sources that are being re-loaded (so if I want to re-run just for InsideMaps and leave all other creds empty).
-But then, how would I delete or remove entire data source Containers.
+- We should probably only delete Containers for data sources that are being re-loaded (so if I want to re-run just for InsideMaps and leave all other creds empty).
+But then, how would I delete or remove entire data source Containers?

 - Error handling - should the ETL tool exit when it encounters an error reading from a data source?
 Should it just fail for the current user, or the entire process?

-- Investigate get local government public data, e.g., perhaps local areas publish their local water charge rates (so we could query that data in real-time to provide water charges based on the user's "census_tract" field).
+- Investigate getting local government public data, e.g., perhaps local areas publish their local water charge rates (so we could query that data in real-time to provide water charges based on the user's "census_tract" field).